 To be clear, these findings are not an indication of the level of adoption of BIM in this sector; they only represent the responses of those already using BIM for water projects.
 However, understanding the degree to which those currently using BIM for water projects find that it adds value is particularly helpful, given the challenges this sector has faced in embracing BIM.
 The findings reveal that BIM users in this sector are deeply committed to completing water projects with BIM, a commitment that grows as they are exposed to the benefits of working with BIM.

-The study also demonstrates that BIM users report a lot of project and business benefits from using BIM for water projects.
+The study also demonstrates that building information modeling users report a lot of project and business benefits from using BIM for water projects.
 The top business benefit is the way that BIM enhances the ability for teams to work collaboratively, and the study shows that this enables benefits such as better design solutions, reduced errors and omissions, better ability to maintain quality, and increased client satisfaction.

 Donna Laquidara-Carr, Ph.D., LEED AP, is Industry Insights research director, Dodge Data & Analytics (www.construction.com), North America’s leading provider of analytics and software-based workflow integration solutions for the construction industry.